 Trump says CEO of Intel must resign, calling him "highly conflicted"

-President Trump called on the CEO of Intel to resign on Thursday, prompting the technology company's stock to slip before the opening bell.
+President Trump called on Intel CEO Lip-Bu Tan to resign on Thursday, prompting the technology company's stock to slip before the opening bell.

 "The CEO of Intel is highly CONFLICTED and must resign, immediately," Trump posted on Truth Social, without providing additional details.
 "There is no other solution to this problem.
 Thank you for your attention to this problem!"